The Lifespan/Brown Criminal Justice Research Training Program

 - A solid educational foundation for clinical research including research methodology and scientific writing skills.

-- Supplemental education on issues unique to justice-involved populations including the ethics and practice of conducting research in criminal justice settings; the epidemiology and treatment of HIV, substance abuse disorders, and associated comorbidities including HCV in justice-involved populations; barriers to optimal treatment outcomes in this population; innovative research strategies including the Seek, Test, Treat, and Retain (STTR) strategy to control the HIV and HCV epidemics among justice-involved populations; and relevant community and implementation science research methods and strategies.
+- Supplemental education on issues unique to justice-involved populations including: the ethics and practice of conducting research in criminal justice settings; the epidemiology and treatment of HIV, substance use disorders, and associated comorbidities including HCV in justice-involved populations; barriers to optimal treatment outcomes in this population; innovative research strategies to control the HIV and HCV epidemics and opioid crisis among justice-involved populations; and relevant community engagement and implementation science research methods and strategies.

-- Ongoing mentored research support and collaborative learning experiences by convening research-in-progress seminars to review data collection, analyses, dissemination efforts and to provide technical grant writing assistance that integrates the research experience.
+- Ongoing mentored research support and collaborative learning experiences by convening research-in-progress and expert seminars to review data collection, analyses, dissemination efforts, to provide technical grant writing assistance that integrates the research experience, and to deliver effective professional development.

 This training program does not provide direct stipends nor salary support for participants.
-Resources are available to support: participation in educational opportunities including associated travel, room, and board; pilot projects; and attendance at relevant conferences and scientific meetings.
+Resources are available to support: participation in educational opportunities including registration fees and associated travel, room, and board expenses; pilot research projects; and dissemination activities including attendance at relevant conferences and scientific meetings.

-PROGRAM ELIGIBILITY: Five early-career research scientists from the United States and Puerto Rico will be enrolled in the training program annually.
+PROGRAM ELIGIBILITY: Five early-career research scientists will be enrolled in the training program annually.
 Junior faculty, postdoctoral fellows, and exceptional predoctoral candidates are welcome to apply.
-The program is limited to U.S. citizens.
+The program is limited to U.S. citizens or noncitizen nationals of the U.S.

-APPLICATION PROCESS: For more information or to inquire about applying, please contact info@
+APPLICATION PROCESS: Our online application portal can be accessed by clicking the button below here.
+For more information or to inquire about applying, please contact [email protected].